ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

 &nbsp;     This lesson explains what data is and why it should be treated as a recorded trace, not perfect truth.
-8:51 PM 2/3/2026You will               learn how data differs from information and knowledge, and why every dataset is an imperfect representation of reality.
+You will learn how data differs from information and knowledge, and why every dataset is an imperfect representation of reality.

 &nbsp;   </p>